luxonis/depthai-hardware/DM0260_OAK-FFC-CBA/README.md

 Board layout designed in Altium designer can be found in the PCB subfolder.

 # Getting started
 The 0.5mm pitch, 26-pin 15cm long FFC is included with each camera that is sold by Luxonis or any of its legal distributors.
-We are using on all our Modular camera boards a bottom-contact connector.
+We are using a bottom-contact connector on all our Modular camera boards.
 The correct connection can be seen on below photos, please note the blue section on the FPC for correct orientation:

  ![](Images/FFC_orientation.jpeg)